InvirganceDocumentation/convirgance-docs/docs/transforming-data.md

 ## Best Practices

+- Avoid `ArrayList` and other buffers in your transformer.
+Memory buffers can cause `OutOfMemoryError` exceptions that crash your program.
 - Use `CoerceStringsTransformer` to standardize data types before processing.
 - Leverage `SortedGroupByTransformer` for efficient grouping when working with pre-sorted data.
 - Apply `UnsortedGroupByTransformer` when sorting is not guaranteed but grouping is required.